By Mario Alexandre · March 27, 2026 · 11 min read

 PERSONA: DBA.
 CONTEXT: PostgreSQL 15 data warehouse.
 DATA: Tables: orders(id, customer_id, total, created_at), customers(id, name, email, segment).
 CONSTRAINTS: Last 12 months only, top 20 by total spend, exclude refunded orders (status='refunded'), must use CTE for readability, include running total.
 FORMAT: SQL query with comments.
 TASK: Write the query.

-Result: Before = basic SELECT with GROUP BY, wrong table assumptions.
-After = CTE-based query with correct table names, date filtering, refund exclusion, and window function for running total.
+Result: Before = a basic SELECT with GROUP BY and wrong table assumptions.
+After = a CTE-based query with correct table names, date filtering, refund exclusion, and a window function for the running total.

-Every raw prompt is missing 4-5 of the 6 bands.
-The most commonly missing band is CONSTRAINTS (missing in 94% of raw prompts), followed by DATA (missing in 87%), FORMAT (85%), PERSONA (79%), and CONTEXT (72%).
-TASK is usually present but underspecified.
+Every raw prompt is missing 4 or 5 of the 6 bands.
+The most missing band is CONSTRAINTS.
+It is absent in 94% of raw prompts.
+DATA is next at 87%.
+Then FORMAT at 85%, PERSONA at 79%, and CONTEXT at 72%.
+TASK is usually there, but it is too vague to be useful.

-The sinc-LLM framework based on the Nyquist-Shannon theorem explains why:
+The sinc-LLM framework is based on the Nyquist-Shannon theorem.
+That theorem explains why this happens:

 Each missing band is a missing sample.
-Each missing sample introduces aliasing.
-The cumulative effect of 4-5 missing bands is an output that bears only superficial resemblance to what you actually wanted.
+Each missing sample adds noise.
+When you are missing 4 or 5 bands, the output barely looks like what you wanted.

 {